 Contact AMI About Our Kaolin Mineral Products Today

 Kaolin clay is a highly versatile, effective, and beneficial natural mineral with diverse uses and applications across a range of industries.
 If you are looking for mineral ingredients to optimize your manufactured products, consider the advantages of kaolin clay.

 Active Minerals International is a premier global supplier of kaolin clay products.
-From mining to processing to distribution, AMI delivers high-quality kaolin products for ceramics, paints and coatings, agriculture products, concrete systems and more.
+From mining to processing to distribution, AMI delivers high-quality kaolin products for ceramics, paints and coatings, agriculture products, construction products, concrete systems and more.
 Contact us today for a free quote on kaolin products for your industry.
 Call us at 410-825-2920 or fill out an online form.